 Consultation with civil society is an important part of the UPR process.
 We invited submissions on a draft national report in July 2020.

-Australia is due to appear before the UPR Working Group for an interactive dialogue with other Member States on 20 January 2021.
+Australia appeared before the UPR Working Group for an interactive dialogue with other Member States on 20 January 2021.
 Australia is considering the recommendations it received at the appearance and will formally respond to the recommendations at a plenary session of the Human Rights Council scheduled for June/July 2021.

 Universal Periodic Review – National Report of Australia – 2020

 The National Report responds to the recommendations Australia received during its second-cycle UPR in 2015.

 Australia submitted its second cycle UPR national report to the United Nations in August 2015.

 Australia appeared in Geneva for an interactive dialogue on 9 November 2015.
 During the session, 104 Member States delivered statements and made recommendations regarding Australia's human rights record.
 Australia received 290 recommendations.

 For further information visit the Universal Periodic Review monitoring page.

 Report of the UPR Working Group and Australia's response

 The Report of the UPR Working Group on Australia's second cycle UPR, including recommendations received and Australia's response, was formally adopted at the 31st session of the UN Human Rights Council on 17 March 2016.